vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > *When we understand and appreciate that “real sin” is the will to kill God, then we will know that the sin of man was indeed laid upon Christ*.
 He took our sin.
 Without a murmur the Saviour accepted the supreme evidence of hatred.
 He not only bore the sins of mankind, but *He bore mankind’s sin of the murder of God displayed before the universe*.
 As a lamb He came to the slaughter and we slew Him.
 When we come to see and understand that sin, we can truly repent.
 {% ct 'Donald Short, Then Shall the Sanctuary Be Cleansed, p.
 121' %}

 [^2]: Besides failing to kill his Maker, Lucifer also failed to establish his throne in heaven.
 But he was able to do this on earth when Adam and Eve allied themselves with him.
 Through deception, he won the dominion over the earth that originally belonged to Adam and Eve {% rf 'Genesis 1:26–28' %}.
-This is why, as the prince of this world, he was then able to offer Jesus the kingdoms of world in exchange for His worship {% rf 'John 12:31; 14:30; Matthew 4:8–9' %}.
+This is why, as the prince of this world, he was then able to offer Jesus the kingdoms of the world in exchange for His worship {% rf 'John 12:31; 14:30; Matthew 4:8–9' %}.
 [^3]: Any future attempt to set up an earthly millennial kingdom through hatred or persecution of others will fail too.

-## What did the temptation imply?
+## What did the temptation in Eden imply?

 When Satan tempted Eve, he was attempting to infect her mind with his own.
 In heaven, he had declared: “I will be like the most High” {% rf 'Isaiah 14:14' %}.
 On earth, he presented the same mindset to Eve: “ye shall be as gods” {% rf 'Genesis 3:5' %}.
 This is the mind of self-exaltation: “Who is God to tell me how to live?
 I will decide for myself.”
 In rejecting God’s law, Satan had rejected God, and now he was presenting the same offer to Eve.
 By disbelieving God’s word that they would surely die, Adam and Eve were declaring themselves to be self-existent, independent of God, capable of choosing what is best without His guidance.
 They had adopted Satan’s mind.